 Collection, Identification and Rearing of test insects

 Test insect was obtained from naturally infested maize grains from the Motiganj, Rawatpada market of Agra region.
-The insect was identified based on their morphological characteristics (Halstead, 1963).
+The insect was identified based on its morphological characteristics (Halstead, 1963).
 Around 200 adults were released in a 1 litre jar containing 500 grams of disinfested maize grains bought from market (Soujanya et al. 2016) at temperature of 29 ± 3.7 º C and 67.2 ± 15% relative humidity.

 Selection of Plant material and preparation of powder